-According to Figure x, most counties exhibit a consistent increase in buprenorphine consumption over time, except Morgan and Pickens.
+According to Figure 4, most counties exhibit a consistent increase in buprenorphine consumption over time, except Morgan and Pickens.
 These two counties display a distinct dip in 2017, forming a sharp trough in their otherwise upward trends.

-Figure x.
-Annual Hydrocodone Consumption by County
+Figure 5.
+Annual Hydrocodone Consumption by County in MME